GFG Issues Shares to IEP Pursuant to WWCC Gold Property Option Agreement

-/EIN News/ -- SASKATOON, Saskatchewan, April 13, 2023 (GLOBE NEWSWIRE) -- GFG Resources Inc. (TSX-V: GFG) (OTCQB: GFGSF) (“GFG” or the “Company”) announces that it has issued shares pursuant to the previously announced option agreement (the “Agreement”) with International Explorers and Prospectors Inc. (“IEP”) whereby GFG can acquire a 100% interest of the WWCC Property, located 40 kilometres east of Timmins, Ontario (see news release: “GFG Finalizes WWCC Property Acquisition East of the Prolific Timmins Gold District”).
+SASKATOON, Saskatchewan, April 13, 2023 (GLOBE NEWSWIRE) -- GFG Resources Inc. GFG GFGSF ("GFG" or the "Company") announces that it has issued shares pursuant to the previously announced option agreement (the "Agreement") with International Explorers and Prospectors Inc. ("IEP") whereby GFG can acquire a 100% interest of the WWCC Property, located 40 kilometres east of Timmins, Ontario (see news release: "GFG Finalizes WWCC Property Acquisition East of the Prolific Timmins Gold District").

 Pursuant to the Agreement, GFG issued a total of 1,213,592 common shares of the Company to IEP at a deemed value of C$0.1236 per common share based on the VWAP for the five previous trading days.
 The common shares issued will have a statutory hold period of four months and one day from the date of issuance.